openstack/openstack-manuals/doc/config-reference/source/orchestration/orchestration_rpc.rst

 thread pool.
-To monitor notifications through RabbitMQ, you must set the ``notification_driver`` option to ``heat.openstack.common.notifier.rpc_notifier`` in the ``heat.conf``
+To monitor notifications through RabbitMQ, you must set the ``notification_driver`` option to ``heat.openstack.common.notifier.rpc_notifier`` in the ``heat.conf`` file.
-file:

 .. include:: ../tables/heat-rabbitmq.rst

 Configure Qpid
 ~~~~~~~~~~~~~~

-Use these options to configure the
-Qpid messaging system for OpenStack
+Use these options to configure the Qpid messaging system for OpenStack
 Oslo RPC.
-Qpid is not the default
-messaging system, so you must enable it by setting the
+Qpid is not the default messaging system, so you must enable
-``rpc_backend`` option in the
+it by setting the ``rpc_backend`` option in the ``heat.conf`` file:
-``heat.conf`` file:

 .. code-block:: ini